 - Bank Loans: A company can choose to raise long term debt to finance both short term and long term liabilities.
 If the loan is short term, then the net effect in the working capital will be nil since there will be an increase in cash and an equal but opposite increase in the current liabilities.

-There is more than thing that a company can do to manage the working capital.
-Some of these points are already mentioned above but other options include:
+There are many options a company can pursue to ensure working capital is better managed.
+Some of these options are covered above, but other options include:

 - Negotiate discounts with your suppliers: People usually think that paying your suppliers on time can be a bad thing.
 However, having good relationships with your suppliers is vital since you can negotiate credit terms, achieve better prices or achieve discounts for bulk orders.
 Therefore, managing to reduce the accounts payable increases the working capital.

 - Manage your inventory to avoid having obsolete stock: It’s not the easiest task especially for big companies that operate in industries such as technology, fashion etc. However, having high stock levels costs and it’s risky.
 It’s therefore important to be able to forecast the demand and manage your stock levels accordingly.
-Impaired stock means that the working capital is reduced.
+Impraied stock reduces working captial.

 - Alternative Financing: Companies also have the option to effectively discount their long term assets such as accounts receivable by using factors (invoice factoring).
 Decreasing your long term assets and increase your short term assets directly increases the working capital.